sca-research/SEAL_Gadgets/README.md

 # Acknowledgement
-The SEAL adaption has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725042).
+This research was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 72504, SEAL).

 ![EU Logo](LOGO_ERC-FLAG_EU.jpg "ERC")